Hendrix-CS/csci151/index.md

 * **Advanced**: Earn 23 lab credits, no unexcused absences

-**Remember**: For an absence to be **excused**, the student must discuss the circumstances with the lab instructor.
+**Remember**: For an absence to be **excused**, the student must discuss the circumstances with the lab instructor prior to missing the lab.

 ### Projects
 From the four projects, 27 total credits are available: